Lot's Poor Choices

 4Before they lay down, the men of the city, the men of Sodom, surrounded the house, both young and old, all the people from every quarter; 5and they called to Lot and said to him, "Where are the men who came to you tonight?
 Bring them out to us that we may have relations with them."
 6But Lot went out to them at the doorway, and shut the door behind him, 7and said, "Please, my brothers, do not act wickedly.
 8Now behold, I have two daughters who have not had relations with man; please let me bring them out to you, and do to them whatever you like; only do nothing to these men, inasmuch as they have come under the shelter of my roof."
 9But they said, "Stand aside."
 Furthermore, they said, "This one came in as an alien, and already he is acting like a judge; now we will treat you worse than them."
 So they pressed hard against Lot and came near to break the door.
 10But the men reached out their hands and brought Lot into the house with them, and shut the door.
 11They struck the men who were at the doorway of the house with blindness, both small and great, so that they wearied themselves trying to find the doorway.

-This passage describes how a mob formed outside his house in the evening demanding that Lot turn over the men so they could "know" them.
+This passage describes how that evening a mob formed outside of his house demanding that Lot turn over the men so they could "know" them.
 They become infuriated when he refuses.
-They even turn on him by accusing him of being a foreigner and never really being one of them.
+They even turn on Lot by accusing him of being a self-righteous foreigner.

 This word "know" is used elsewhere in the Old Testament to describe sexual relations so the mob wanted to rape them.
-Homosexual scholars say that this passage means that the people just wanted to get to know in a social way these people but the following passages and the way the word "know" is used elsewhere disproves this.
+Scholars, sympathetic and in agreement with homosexuality, say that this passage means that the people just wanted to get to know, in a social way, these people.
+However, the following passages and the way the word "know" is used elsewhere disproves this.

 Other scholars tell us that male rape and sodomy was also one way to show dominance and victory over an enemy so the mob may have wanted to have sex not just for pleasure but to humiliate and dominate these foreigners and intimidate others who would go there.